JabeenShukoor/Handwritten_Digit_Recognition_NN/README.md

    python digits_app.py
    \`\`\`

-   The application will open a window where you can draw a digit using your mouse, and it will display the recognized digit.
+   The application will open a window where you can draw a digit using your mouse and it will display the recognized digit.

 ## How It Works